 “That information was so grounding,” said Francisco.
 “I didn’t expect to find that I was 100 percent Jewish, because my ancestors tried to blend in and marry non-Jews, but I finally had evidence.”

 He traced his haplogroup’s migration, and it matched up with the diaspora’s migratory patterns.
-He was one of thousands of families whose ancestors had escaped persecution by hiding their religion.
+He was one of the thousands of families whose ancestors had escaped persecution by hiding their religion.

 “I was sitting at the computer crying,” said Francisco